MSc Forensic and Investigative Psychology

 Theory, Personality, and Mental Health in Forensic and Investigative Psychology

 This module aims to provide students with a deeper understanding of key theoretical concepts relating to specific offending behaviours.
 Consideration is given to how personality types and mental illnesses can contribute to offending behaviour.
-It will also help you to develop intercultural and gender awareness, skills in analysis and
+It will also help you to develop intercultural and gender awareness, skills in analysis and decision making.

 Lecture topics may include: